 - Comparison Kills.
-As much as I want to say that I’ve never compared my blog/Instagram/success to those of other bloggers, I’ll admit that I have.
+As much as I want to say that I’ve never compared my success to that of other bloggers, I’ll admit that I have.
 Let me just say that this is a bad, bad idea!
 Blogging is already hard enough – see #2 – and comparing just makes you feel worse about yourself.
 It makes you go crazy wondering what this or that blogger is doing to make their following grow so fast or how this blogger got to partner with a certain company that you’re dying to work with.
 Over the past year, I’ve learned to stop comparing and just focus on my blog.
 Instead of spending hours pouring over someone else’s IG to figure out their strategy, I instead focus on creating my own because in the end, the only person who can grow my following is myself.

 - Blogging isn’t as “Glamorous” as it Seems.
 When I first started blogging, I had no idea what I was getting myself into!
 A blogger’s job is to make everything seem glamorous – workout looks with a full face of makeup, pretty breakfast spreads, perfect pictures in the middle of the street (not pictured – running so you don’t get hit by a car) – but behind the scenes is far from it.
 An hour can go by just trying to shoot one flat lay photo for Instagram, thirty minutes can go by deciding what Instagram photo to post next so it doesn’t mess up your feed (the grid of all your photos)…you get the point.
 None of this is explained to you when you make the commitment to start a blog, but you learn quickly.